telefonicaid/thinking-cities/docs/device_api.md

 }
 ```

+The example shows there are two differences comparing with provisioning for HTTP:

-The example shows that the only difference between both provisionings is the presence or absence of an "endpoint" attribute.
+* The absence of an "endpoint" field
+* The presence of "transport" field, which value has to be "MQTT".

+**Registering without endpoint or transport commands**

-For devices that won't be receiving commands, the later provisioning request will be valid for both transport protocols.
+For devices that won't be receiving commands, you don't need to specify neither "endpoint" nor "tranport" fields.

 # Send observations